 California and New Zealand are notable producers of this noble red wine.
 In France, it is often blended with other grapes to produce the marvellous Bordeaux wines.
 Chile is gaining a lot of momentum lately with their take on Merlot, and they offer a lot of value for the quality they are producing.

 Many regions, particularly Australia and Canada, blend Cabernet Sauvignon and Merlot to produce something called Cabernet Merlot.
 Cabernet Merlot combines Cabernet Sauvignon’s masculinity with Merlot’s charming plushness.
-This is an excellent blend for banquet meals as it combines a lot of different flavours that people seem to enjoy in a wine.
+This is an excellent blend for banquet meals as it combines a lot of different flavours that people enjoy in a wine.

 While expensive variations exist, Merlot is not overly costly.
 There are many fantastic bottles out there for between $10 and $15.
 Although some bottles, such as the Merlot-dominant Chateau Petrus, from the right bank of Bordeaux, may run you well over $1,000.